Ministry of Highways and Infrastructure (Saskatchewan): Policy and Programs Division

 The Policy and Programs Division works with other legislative and regulatory agencies to ensure an optimal transportation network is provided via road, rail, air, and marine.

 Corporate Services Division

 Corporate Services Division is responsible for the budgeting, finances, and forecasting for the needs of the Ministry of Highways and Infrastructure.

 Communications Branch

 The Communications Branch of the Ministry of Highways and Infrastructure maintains the news releases, safety awareness and education programs.

-Saskatchewan Highway Patrol

-The 14 detachments operate six border and seven interior weigh stations, three 24-hour self-weigh decks and one Mobile Vehicle Inspection Station.
-The head office regulates their operations in compliance with the Commercial Vehicle Safety Alliance and the Canadian Council Motor Transport Administrators.
-They are a member of the Saskatchewan Protection and Response Team (PRT) responsible for reducing rural crime throughout the province.

 Area Transportation Planning Support Program

 Area Transportation Planning (ATP) Support Program analyzes transportation in regional areas to provide funding for regional needs.
 Committees which comprise representatives from the local rural and urban municipalities, Regional Economic Development Authorities (REDA), Saskatchewan Urban Municipalities Association, Saskatchewan Association of Rural Municipalities, and Highways and Infrastructure analyze local needs and the effects of the increased use of grain via truck transportation and the decreased use of rail transport is having on road infrastructure.

 There are currently 9 committees which comprise the majority of Saskatchewan except for an area near La Ronge and Southend.